DHTMLX/docs-kanban/docs/guides/integration_with_angular.md

 ### Step 2.
 Component creation

 Now you need to create a component, to add a Kanban into the application.
-Create  the **kanban** folder in the **src/app/** directory, add a new file into it and call it **kanban.component.ts**.
+Create  the **kanban** folder in the **src/app/** directory, add a new file into it and name it **kanban.component.ts**.
 Then complete the steps described below.

 #### Importing source files